malnvenshorn/OctoPrint-CostEstimation/README.md

 This OctoPrint plugin displays the estimated print cost for the loaded model.
 The print cost includes the price for the used filament and the operating cost for the printer.

-**Note:** It is planned to remove the filament profiles and use the backend of my [FilamentManager](https://github.com/malnvenshorn/OctoPrint-FilamentManager) plugin instead as soon as it is in a usable state.
+**Note:** This Plugin requires the [Filament Manager Plugin](https://github.com/malnvenshorn/OctoPrint-FilamentManager) to work.
+Make sure it is installed.

 ## Features
 - Calculation based on the provided filament length